akash247777/Handwritten-Recognition/README.md

 - The extracted text and summary are displayed in separate tabs.

 - Use the download buttons to save the extracted text and summary as .txt files.

+### Notes

+- Ensure Tesseract and Poppler paths are correctly configured in main.py to avoid runtime errors.

+- The application handles large PDFs by splitting text into chunks for summarization, ensuring compatibility with the Gemini model's token limits.

+- The Google API key is required only for summarization; text extraction works without it.

+- The application uses temporary files for PDF processing, which are automatically deleted after use.

+### Troubleshooting

+- Tesseract Not Found: Verify the Tesseract executable path in main.py and ensure Tesseract is installed.

+- Poppler Not Found: Check the Poppler path in main.py and ensure Poppler is installed.

+- API Key Errors: Ensure the Google API key is valid and the Generative AI API is enabled in your Google Cloud project.

+- Memory Issues: For very large PDFs, consider increasing system memory or reducing the PDF size.